event-driven-robotics/bimvee/README.md

-bimvee - Batch Import, Manipulation, Visualisation, and Export Events etc.
+# bimvee - Batch Import, Manipulation, Visualisation, and Export Events etc.

 # Quickstart

-This is the core library.
-It is included in:

-- robotology/event-driven - part of IIT's event-driven development for iCub.
-- event/driven-robotics/bimvee_pkg - for creation as a standalone PyPi package.

-Look at 'bimvee_pkg/examples.py' for examples of how to use the functionality in this library.
+Look at 'examples/examples.py' for examples of how to use the functionality in this library.

 # Introduction